Over the Hedge (Nintendo DS video game): Reception

 The game received both positive and average reviews from the gaming press, with an average score of 73% from both GameRankings and a 71 from Metacritic.
-Over the Hedge was awarded IGN's "Best Game No One Played" in the Nintendo DS category during their 2006 Game Of The Year awards.
+Over the Hedge was awarded IGNs "Best Game No One Played" in the Nintendo DS category during their 2006 Game Of The Year awards.

 Several reviewers were impressed by the game's 3D graphics, considering the graphical limitations of the Nintendo DS.
-GameZone's Louis Bedigian commented "Three-dimensional worlds are such a rarity on the DS that you'll definitely take notice".
+GameZones Louis Bedigian commented "Three-dimensional worlds are such a rarity on the DS that you'll definitely take notice".
 In particular, the technical accomplishment of using the DS' two screens to show gameplay in two different angles and in full 3D was praised.

 Critics are divided over the game's difficulty level and target audience.
 Some found the game too easy for adult players.
-Nintendo World Report's Lasse Pallesen stated Over the Hedge is not engaging to adults or children due to "the repetitive collect-a-thon nature of the game and the one-dimensional gameplay".
-GameZone's Louis Bedigian had similar reservations, "Players young and old will be turned off by the lack of excitement".
+Nintendo World Reports Lasse Pallesen stated Over the Hedge is not engaging to adults or children due to "the repetitive collect-a-thon nature of the game and the one-dimensional gameplay".
+GameZones Louis Bedigian had similar reservations, "Players young and old will be turned off by the lack of excitement".
 Other reviewers felt the game was suitable for children and adults.
 Deeko's Pete Sellers found the game "a well designed adventure that requires patience and planning".

 Some reviewers found the gameplay, focused mainly on collecting and returning objects, as repetitive.
 In his GameSpot review, Frank Provo stated "Games geared toward younger players are typically repetitive, but Over the Hedge for the Nintendo DS sets a new standard for repetition".
 He lists one of the negative aspects of the game as "Whole game feels like housecleaning or a real estate tour".
-GameZone's Louis Bedigian also found the game repetitive, saying "..the game stays far away from anything deep, opting for a simplistic series of missions that redefine the meaning of the word rehash".
+GameZones Louis Bedigian also found the game repetitive, saying "..the game stays far away from anything deep, opting for a simplistic series of missions that redefine the meaning of the word rehash".